prebid/prebid.github.io/dev-docs/modules/iabCatalogTranslation.md

 ## How to use the module:

-1. A Prebid.js package is built that contains the this module and the [Freewheel]({site.github.url}}/dev-docs/module/freewheel.md) module.
+1. A Prebid.js package is built that contains this module and the [Freewheel]({site.github.url}}/dev-docs/module/freewheel.html) module.
 2. The inclusion of this module causes Prebid to download a mapping file to local storage.
 The user also has the option to provide their own mapping file.
 3. At runtime, brand category translation happens as needed.

 ## Using A Custom Map File
 The IAB Category Translation module uses a default mapping file to convert IAB sub categories to adserver categories.
-If a publisher prefers to use their own mapping file they will need to set the URL location.
+If a publisher prefers to use their own mapping file they will need to set the URL location of that file.
 They can do so by adding the following to their Prebid.js configuration:

 ```
 pbjs.setConfig({